augustebaum/RL-hospital/README.md

 When the hospital is full, any arriving patient is sent away.

 A patient with need *n* has to be seen by a doctor of type *n* or above.
-For example, a patient with need 0 can be treated by any doctor, but a patient with need 2 can't be treated by a doctor of type 0 or of type 1, and will be sent away *only once the patient has gone through the queue*.
+For example, a patient with need 0 can be treated by any doctor, but a patient with need 2 can't be treated by a doctor of type 0 or of type 1, and will be sent away *but only once the patient has gone through the queue*.

+### Files
+- `hospital.py` defines the `Hospital` class along with the methods necessary to simulate the passage of time in a hospital instance (including the reward system necessary for learning a policy).
+- `learning.py` defines all methods pertaining to learning a policy: featurisations, learning algorithms, visualisation of policies.
+- `simulation.py` contains various experiments, i.e. comparisons of learned policies in different situations, having only changed a few parameters.

 ## TODO
 ### On hold